The importance of survival skills in colonial America

 Beef and Jerky

-The thin strips of dried beef known as jerky was very popular across the continent as travel food, but for the cattle herders it became boring really quickly.
+The thin strips of dried beef known as jerky were very popular across the continent as travel food, but for the cattle herders, it became boring really quickly.
 A cow or two would be designated to be slaughtered on the herding, which could last for months at a time to fatten up the cows.
-Beef would be the most commonly available food source for the handlers and surviving documents from cattle handlers of the 1800s frequently reports how beef was served as every single meal, which may sound good at first but gets old real fast.
+Beef would be the most commonly available food source for the handlers and surviving documents from cattle handlers of the 1800s frequently report how beef was served as every single meal, which may sound good at first but gets old real fast.

 Ketchup and spices

 Up until the mid to late 1800s, people in America thought that tomatoes were poisonous since they believed them to be from the same plant family as the deadly nightshade.
 This led to the early versions of ketchup being made from other things, mostly mushrooms.
-Spices were limited but the most common ones were usually available like mustard, pepper and the most common garden herbs, but one thing that was produced in large amounts and seems to be featured on most 18th century recipes is nutmeg.
+Spices were limited but the most common ones were usually available like mustard, pepper, and the most common garden herbs, but one thing that was produced in large amounts and seems to be featured in most 18th-century recipes is nutmeg.
 Here’s a video from a colonial cooking channel that shows how to make the best mushroom ketchup there is.

-Other than what food to take, people traveling across the wilderness would also have to know how to find water, which plants were safe to eat, how to track and hunt animals and a whole range of other things their lives might rely on.
-In an age were antibiotics don’t exist and the locals are out to kill you, its no wonder the old west had such a reputation for people dying young.
+Other than what food to take, people traveling across the wilderness would also have to know how to find water, which plants were safe to eat, how to track and hunt animals, and a whole range of other things their lives might rely on.
+In an age where antibiotics don’t exist and the locals are out to kill you, it’s no wonder the old West had such a reputation for people dying young.